Historical Clarification Commission: Implementation of recommendations

 The Guatemalan army was opposed to many human rights aspects of the 1996 Peace Accords including the creation and work of the CEH.
-They argued that these tools were to be used by the insurgency groups to garner political support and military strength.
-However, support for human rights focused accords and commissions were strongly supported by the URNG, the Catholic Church, and various civil society and human rights based groups.
+They argued that these tools would be used by the insurgency groups to garner political support and military strength.
+However, support for accords and commissions focused on human rights were strongly supported by the URNG, the Catholic Church, and various civil society and human rights groups.
 Problems the commission faced were primarily based on political and ideological disagreements.
 In fact, although the CEH finally came to fruition, its progress was stalled when the army stated its clear opposition to the commission and the URNG affirmed its inclusion as non-negotiable.

-Since the report was released in 1999, progress has been made with regards to compliance of the aforementioned recommendations.
-In 2000 Guatemala ratified the Inter-American Convention on Forced Disappearances, the Additional Protocol to the American Convention on Human Rights regarding social economic and cultural rights, and the Optional Protocol of the International Covenant on Civil and Political Rights.
-In 2002 it ratified the Optional Protocol of the Convention on the Rights of the Child, regarding the participation of children in armed conflicts and the recognition of the competence of the Committee Against Torture to receive individual complaints in 2003.
+Since the report was released in 1999, progress has been made with regard to compliance of the aforementioned recommendations.
+In 2000 Guatemala ratified the Inter-American Convention on Forced Disappearances; the Additional Protocol to the American Convention on Human Rights regarding social, economic, and cultural rights; and the Optional Protocol of the International Covenant on Civil and Political Rights.
+In 2002 it ratified the Optional Protocol of the Convention on the Rights of the Child, regarding the participation of children in armed conflicts, and in 2003 recognized the competence of the Committee Against Torture to receive individual complaints.
 Although these accords have been signed and ratified, their content has yet to be integrated into current and future domestic plans.
 In addition, in 2003, 20 years after the majority of human rights violations occurred, a National Reparations Program was established.

-In accordance with the CEH's statement that the state was obligated to investigate crimes committed during the conflict, José Efraín Ríos Montt— former military dictator — was tried and convicted for genocide and crimes against humanity.
+In accordance with the CEH's statement that the state was obligated to investigate crimes committed during the conflict, José Efraín Ríos Montt—the former military dictator—was tried and convicted for genocide and crimes against humanity.
 However, for multiple reasons his trial was suspended until January 2015, then further suspended until January 2016.
 A closed-door trial began in March 2016.
-Rios Montt died while the trial was still ongoing.
+Ríos Montt died while the trial was still ongoing.